Always consult your doctor or pharmacist before taking paracetamol + aspirin capsules.

 Consult your doctor or health care professional before taking paracetamol + aspirin capsules.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Usual dose for adults is: depending on severity of the condition: 325 to 650mg every 4 to 6 hours.
-Usual dose for children is:1 month to 12 years: 10 to 15mg/kg/dose every 4 to 6 hours as needed .Maximum: 5 doses in 24 hours 12 years: 325 to 650mg every 4 to 6 hours or 1000mg every 6 to 8 hours.
+The usual dose for adults depends on the severity of the condition: 325 to 650mg every 4 to 6 hours.
+The usual dose for children is: 1 month to 12 years old – 10 to 15mg/kg/dose every 4 to 6 hours as needed (maximum: 5 doses in 24 hours); 12 years old – 325 to 650mg every 4 to 6 hours or 1000mg every 6 to 8 hours.